 The Dependency Schema

-Plugin authors declare dependencies in their manifest:
+Plugin authors declare dependencies in the dependencies array of their manifest3, for example:

 The Three-Week Arc